joestringer/bsc/charter.md

    #. nominate and elect Officers of the Directed Fund;

-   #. except for those matters that are the responsibility of the BSC, oversee
+   #. overseeing all Directed Fund business matters and work with the LF on any
-   all Directed Fund business matters and work with the LF on any legal matters that arise;
+   legal matters that arise;

    #. adopt and maintain policies or rules and procedures for the Directed Fund
    (subject to LF approval);